edutko/beepy-thingy/README.md

-# toy-cash-register

-Curses-based cash register for kids
+# "Beepy Thingy" Self-checkout Toy

+A curses-based "self-checkout" toy for kids for kids who like to "beep things"

+This is very much a work in progress, but it's complete enough to provide hours of fun for kids who like to play "store" - or who just like to scan barcodes on anything they can find.

 ## Hardware

-The cash register should run on any general-purpose computer.
+The software should run on any general-purpose computer that supports Python 3.
 It is designed for small, inexpensive systems like a Raspberry Pi.
-A Raspberry Pi 2 or above should work fine, but very large catalogs will take a long time to load the first time the cash register runs.
+A Raspberry Pi 2 or above should work fine, but very large catalogs will take a long time to load the first time the self-checkout runs.

 Any display will work, but it is optimized for small displays and low resolutions.

-It's possible to operate the cash register using a regular keyboard, but peripherals like a barcode scanner, a number pad, and a card reader make it much more fun.
+It's possible to operate the self-checkout using a regular keyboard, but peripherals like a barcode scanner, a number pad, and a card reader make it much more fun.

 My setup uses the following hardware: